zahlman/zahlman.github.io/posts/2025/03/07/python-packaging-4.md

 'OpenSSL 3.0.13 30 Jan 2024'
 ```

-... except that I still got a segfault when trying to test out `python -m venv` with this build, and trying to track that down ended with a truly bizarre [heisenbug](https://en.wikipedia.org/wiki/Heisenbug) that I won't even try to explain here.
+... except that I still got a segfault when trying to test out `python -m venv` with this build.
+I thoroughly confused myself while trying to track down the problem and it's not worth trying to recall my notes at this point.

 But thankfully, my pre-existing build of 3.5.10 worked, at least: